About Still Water

 We regularly offer classes, workshops, days of practice, retreats, and other special events.
 The best way to stay informed about our activities is to subscribe to our email newsletter, which provides information about each Thursday’s program at Crossings in Silver Spring, as well as other events in our community and in the area.

-Almost sixty years ago Paul Reps published a picture poem in Zen Telegrams:
+Almost sixty years ago Paul Reps, an American Zen practitioner, artist and haiku-poet, published a picture-poem in Zen Telegrams: